Unseen data limitations may be holding you back from breaking through with customers

 Marketers are bound by what their tech partners can support.
 A data-first platform focused on simplifying data management, like Cordial, is necessary to unlock the potential in your data and create breakthrough customer messaging experiences.
 Knowing how to use business and customer data to really engage your customers requires thinking in new ways and freeing your mind of limitations based on what used to be possible.

 It’s critical for you to be able to access all of your data to make every communication with your customers more powerful.
-Cordial was built with a customer data platform (CDP) as a core part of our solution, believing in the importance of marketers seeing, understanding, and using every piece of data you have to really connect on a 1:1 basis.
+Cordial was built with a powerful data platform as a core part of our solution, believing in the importance of marketers seeing, understanding, and using every piece of data you have to really connect on a 1:1 basis.
 When we built the Cordial platform, we also built the capability for marketers to customize data collections—Cordial Supplements—and use those directly for advanced personalization.

 Cordial Supplements are custom data collections that store rich datasets with many records and values.
 Some hold complex details about individual customers, while others contain business data that can be associated with a contact.
 Unlike other platforms, Cordial provides marketers unlimited use of data to personalize messages at time of send.
 Supplements let marketers extend their datasets in new ways to create more powerful campaigns that drive higher revenue.